mozilla-lockbox/mozilla-lockbox.github.io/architecture/sync.md

 Generally each step is executed for both collections before moving onto the next step; first for `items` then for `keystores`.

-Each of the above steps opens and commits an IndexedDB transaction; this helps mitigate
+Each of the above steps opens and commits an IndexedDB transaction.
+This helps to mitigate data loss; including if sync is interrupted for some reason, or if a conflicting remote change occurs from another device while sync is in progress.

 ### Verifying Remote Authorization